JaneliaSciComp/hortacloud-website/content/docs/user_manual/basic_operations.md

 ### Creating a workspace

-{{< imglink src="../workspace-panel-2.png" link="../workspace-panel-2.png" alt="workspace panel screenshot" width="257px" >}}
+{{< imglink src="../workspace-panel-2.png" link="../workspace-panel-2.png" alt="workspace panel screenshot" width="450px" >}}

 To create a workspace:

 - Open a sample from the Data Explorer; it will appear in the Horta Control Center.
-- In the workspace controls at the top of the editor panel at right (see screenshot above), click the "+" button.
+- In the "WORKSPACE" section at the top of the editor panel at right (see screenshot above), click the "+" button.
 - Fill in the desired name for the workspace.
 By default, it has a structured name based on the date and other data.
 You may optionally click "Manual override" to name the workspace whatever you would like.
   - (Note that "Assign neurons" has no effect for this method of creating a workspace.)
 - The workspace will be created, and it will automatically immediately load in the Horta Control Center.
-The workspace name and sample name will appear in the workspace controls area.
+The workspace name and sample name will appear in the "WORKSPACE" section.
 The workspace will also appear in the Data Explorer under "Workspaces" in your home directory (you may need to refresh the explorer).
 - Once the workspace has been created, you can open it again just like you'd open a sample, by right-clicking the workspace in the Data Explorer and choosing "Open in Horta".

 ### Operations on workspaces

 You can perform a number of operations on the workspace.
 Some of these operations are common to all data in the workstation; these operations can be performed from the Data Explorer, typically by right-clicking on the workspace.
 These operations include moving, sharing, renaming, deleting the workspace.

 Other operations are specific to Horta.
-These operations can be accessed by clicking the gear icon in the Horta Control Center, in the workspace information panel just above the neuron list.
+These operations can be accessed by clicking the gear icon in the Horta Control Center, in the "WORKSPACE" section.
 Most of these will be discussed in other sections.

 **Save as**: If you need to make a copy of the workstation and all the annotations within it, choose "Save as..." from the workspace gear menu.
 You will be prompted for a new name just as if you were creating the workspace from scratch.

 ### Creating or deleting a neuron

 Annotations are contained within neurons.
 Typically a neuron in Horta represents one biological neuron.
 Usually its root annotation is placed on the neuron's soma.
 Neurons may contain more than one annotation tree, however.
 For example, it can be convenient to trace large arbors individually and link them later.
-Neuron controls and the neuron list are located below the workspace controls in the Horta Control Center (screenshot below).
+Neuron controls and the neuron list are located in the "NEURONS" section of the Horta Control Center (screenshot below).

-{{< imglink src="../neuron-panel.png" link="../neuron-panel.png" alt="neuron panel screenshot" width="419px" >}}
+{{< imglink src="../neuron-panel.png" link="../neuron-panel.png" alt="neuron panel screenshot" width="450px" >}}

 To create a neuron:

 - Open a workspace.
-- Click the "+" button below the neuron list.
+- Click the "Add..." button below the neuron list.
 - Type in a name for the neuron and click "OK".
 - The new neuron will appear in the neuron list, selected.

-To delete a neuron, select a neuron in the list, then click the "-" button below the neuron list.
+To delete a neuron, select a neuron in the list, then click the "Remove" button below the neuron list.
 You will be shown a dialog box to confirm your decision.

 ### Annotating in Horta 2D